erhathaway/git_off/README.md

 # git_off
-Maintain that meaningless streak with a git code queue!
+**Purpose:** Maintain that meaningless streak with a git code queue!

+**Use:** Similar to git except files or directories you add are put into a queue.
+Once a day, the queue is checked and the first item is commited and pushed up to the remote repo

-Available commands
+##Available commands

-  add -A        add directory
+- add -A        add directory
-  add .         add directory
+- add .         add directory
-  add filename  add file
+- add filename  add file

-  commit -m     commit message
+- commit -m     commit message

-  status        display current queue
+- status        display current queue

-  -rm queue_id  remove an item from the queue
+- rm queue_id  remove an item from the queue
-  -ll           display last item added to queue'
+- ll           display last item added to queue'

-Current issues:
+##Current issues:

-git_off status sometimes removes an item from the queue.
+1. git_off status sometimes removes an item from the queue.
 The status code needs to be fixed!

-install.sh can mess up a current queue and delete items.
+2. install.sh can mess up a current queue and delete items.
 Possibly related to the above error?